Random Forests for Change Point Detection: Introduction

 We propose a novel classifier-based nonparametric change point detection framework.
 Motivated by parametric change point detection, we construct a classifier log-likelihood ratio that uses class probability predictions to compare different change point configurations.
 Theoretical results for the population case motivate the development of our algorithm.

 We present a novel search method based on binary segmentation that requires a constant number of classifier fits to find a single change point.
+We prove that this method consistently recovers a single change point when paired with a classifier that provides consistent class probability predictions.
 For multiple change points, the number of classifier fits required scales linearly with the number of change points, making the algorithm highly efficient.
 Our method is implemented for random forests and $k$-nearest neighbor classifiers in the \texttt{changeforest} software package, available for \texttt{R}, Python, and Rust users.
 The algorithm achieves improved empirical performance compared to existing multivariate nonparametric change point detection methods.